-General Counsel

-Assistant Secretary for Environmental Management

-Director, Office of Management, Budget and Evaluation/Chief Financial Officer
+General Counsel Assistant Secretary for Environmental Management Director, Office of Management, Budget and Evaluation/Chief Financial Officer

-Introduction and Objectives 1 Observations and Conclusions 1 Results of Inspection 2 Rocky Flats did not have Approved Training Policies and Procedures 2 Rocky Flats Relied on a Training and Education Prioritization (TEP) Plan that included Misleading and Incomplete Criteria for Allowable Training 2 Rocky Flats Accepted the TEP without any Evidence of a Legal Review 3 Rocky Flats Approved Golf and Pilot Training 3 Golf and Pilot Training Authorized by a Training Specialist, 3 Concerns about the Appropriateness of Training Formally Raised by the Rocky Flats Funds Certifier on February 9, 2001 3 Rocky Flats Provided a Misleading Certification Statement to Secure Federal Funds to Pay for Golf and Pilot Training.
-4 The Rocky Flats Training Official Failed to Assure that all Appropriate Laws and Regulations were Followed 4 b)(6),(b)(7) c) b)(6),(b)(7) The Failed to take Timely and Appropriate Action When Training Concerns were Brought to Attention 5 (Principle Strate Lines governor Recommendations 7 Appendices A. Scope and Methodology 8 B Department of Fuergy Criteria
+Introduction and Objectives 1 Observations and Conclusions 1 Results of Inspection 2 Rocky Flats did not have Approved Training Policies and Procedures 2 Rocky Flats Relied on a Training and Education Prioritization (TEP) Plan that included Misleading and Incomplete Criteria for Allowable Training 2 Rocky Flats Accepted the TEP without any Evidence of a Legal Review 3 Rocky Flats Approved Golf and Pilot Training 3 Golf and Pilot Training Authorized by a Training Specialist 3 Concerns about the Appropriateness of Training Formally Raised by the Rocky Flats Funds Certifier on February 9, 2001 3 Rocky Flats Provided a Misleading Certification Statement to Secure Federal Funds to Pay for Golf and Pilot Training 4 The Rocky Flats Training Official Failed to Assure that all Appropriate Laws and Regulations were Followed 4 (b)(6),(b)(7) (C) (b)(6),(b)(7) (C) The Failed to take Timely and Appropriate Action When Training Concerns were Brought to Attention 5 Recommendations 1 Appendices A. Scope and Methodology B. Department of Energy Criteria